anhpt379/tab-tree-organizer/README.md

 2. If the parent tab isn't already in a group, a new group is created with both tabs
 3. If the parent tab is already in a group, the new tab joins that group
 4. Groups are created with empty names for a cleaner interface
+4. Groups display "⌃" when expanded and "…" when collapsed for visual clarity
 5. When tabs are closed, the extension checks if groups should be maintained or dissolved

 ## Edge Cases Handled